Five Feet Two Inches In Meters

 The History of Measurement Systems

 The imperial system, which includes feet and inches, has its roots in ancient measurement systems.
-These units were often based on human body parts or everyday objects.
-For example, the foot was originally based on the length of a human foot.
+Also, these units were often based on human body parts or everyday objects.
+To give you an idea, the foot was originally based on the length of a human foot.

 The metric system was developed in France in the late 18th century as a standardized system of measurement.
 It was designed to be logical and consistent, making it easier to use and understand.
 Over time, the metric system has been adopted by most countries around the world.